Jonathan, From Argentina, Business English Trainer and Materials Developer in BrazilBy Krzl Light Nuñes

 What is one of your favorite activities or strategies to use while teaching English online?

 I’m still learning since there are many different techniques and approaches to teaching virtually.
 But so far, one of my favorite ones is the use of simulations.
 Learners practice real communication skills, have fun, and improve their use of language all in one activity.
-And I found that they really appreciate it when the topics and activities are adapted to their current professional needs.
+And, I find that they really appreciate it when the topics and activities are adapted to their current professional needs.

 Can you tell us more about the educational projects that you’re working on these days?